 - UDL training framed in a social model of disability positively impacts beliefs about disability.

-Faculty Instruction/Accessible Course Design, Including Accessibility in Curriculum, Other, Uncategorized, Web/Media Access
+Accessible Course Design, Other, Teaching about Accessibility in Curriculum, Uncategorized, Web/Media Access

 Chris Lanterman is a faculty member in the College of Education at Northern Arizona University and teaches courses in special education, universal design, and disability studies.
 Chris earned his doctorate in Curriculum and Instruction in 2016.
 His most recent publications focus on reconceptualizing inclusion through universal design for learning and disability studies in education.
 Chris has presented at numerous national and regional conferences, including the annual AHEAD conference and the Disability Studies in Education conference.
 He was the recipient of the 2016 Professional Recognition Award from AHEAD for his work with universal design and universal design for learning.

 Matthew Minister is an instructional designer at the e-Learning Center.
 He started designing and building online courses in the mid 1990s.
 Starting at Northern Arizona University in 2004, he helps faculty incorporate appropriate technology in their online, blended, and in-person classes.
 Matt has been active in the Inclusive Design Community of Practice organized by the office of Faculty Professional Development, and he is a member and former co-chair of NAU's Commission for Disability Access and Design (CDAD).
 Matt also participates in a collaborative effort across NAU, Arizona State University, and the University of Arizona to increase awareness and adoption of Universal Design for Learning (UDL) practices at Arizona's major public universities.
 Matt is a certified Peer Reviewer for the Quality Matters Program.
 As a member of the Commission on Disability Access and Design for almost a decade, Matt is known for his knowledge of and advocacy for Universal Design for Learning.